October, Stars and Bonfires

 So often we think that the light slipping away is a time for mourning and yet there is great beauty at this time of year with leaves in russets, pinks, golds, orange, red yellow trees shimmering before their leaves finally shake free spiralling to earth.

 Samhain is a Blessed time, not as so often promoted as a time for evil and fright.
-Here at Jack-In-The Green we have built a Crow as part of the farm scarecrow trail, he carries some bones as a reminder we will all go back to the Earth.
+Here at Jack-In-The Green we built a Crow, he carries some bones as a reminder we will all go back to the Earth.
 Crow to me is a bird of wisdom and transformation.